ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 When used with Alyvix Editor rather than as a standalone application, it allows you to quickly select test case objects to create scripted interactions.

-The Selector interface is centered around a list-based display of each test case, with a separate tab for each :file:`.alyvix` file.
-The *primary* tab (the first one opened that has the blue background) is the only file whose objects can be changed.
-All other *secondary* tabs are used for the purpose of viewing and filtering their test case objects, and potentially importing them into the primary tab.
+The Selector interface is centered around a list of all test case objects in a given test case, with a separate tab for each :file:`.alyvix` file.
+The *primary* tab (the first one opened with the blue background) is the only file whose objects can be changed.
+All other *secondary* tabs are used to view and filter their test case objects, and to import them into the primary tab.
 The values of test case objects in secondary tabs cannot be changed.

-You can start Alyvix Selector by itself from the command prompt (you can find information about its :ref:`command arguments here <test_case_building_selector_launch>`):
+You can start Alyvix Selector as a standalone module from the command prompt (you can find information about its :ref:`command arguments here <test_case_building_selector_launch>`):

 .. code-block:: doscon
    :class: short-code-block